WanderSafe — LGBTQ+ Travel Safety

 Boystown is one of North America's most established gay neighborhoods, with dense infrastructure and strong community

 The Halsted Street strip in Boystown — anchored by bars including Sidetrack, Hydrate, Roscoe's, and Berlin — is one of the longest-running gay commercial districts in the US.
 The neighborhood is safe for public same-sex affection at all hours.
 Chicago Black Pride (Labor Day weekend) is one of the largest Black LGBTQ+ events in the country.
 Grindr and apps are widely used throughout the city.
 Gay men are also a visible presence in Andersonville, Pilsen, and Wicker Park.
-Illinois's extensive non-discrimination law covers the full metro area.
+Illinois's full non-discrimination law covers the full metro area.

 Lesbian & Bi Women